Phase-space analysis of large ODE systems using a low-dimensional conservation law: Examples of problems with low-dimensional conservation laws

 \begin{itemize} \item{Given: $u_{0}(n,\alpha)$, $t$, and $\epsilon$.} \item{For $k=0,1,2,\dots$, while $\epsilon_{k} > \epsilon$, do:

 } \end{itemize}

 Figure~\ref{fig:Fig7} illustrates the application of this algorithm (with $\epsilon=10^{-4}$ and $\delta=0.1$).
 The initial distribution is the same as in the example of the previous section.
 As expected from the non-viscous Burgers equation the solution develops a shock (notice the almost vertical front in the plot at the bottom-right of Fig.~\ref{fig:Fig7}).
-Even though we have used the distribution computed at the previous time instant as the initial guess for the next time instant, the convergence of the Algorithm~7 slows down as time grows.
-Around $t=0.1$, as one approachers the shock in this example, the convergence of the Algorithm~7 breaks down completely: initially the error $\epsilon_{k}$ decreases, however, it never reaches the tolerance of $\epsilon=10^{-4}$ and even begins to increase as iterations continue.
+Even though we have used the distribution computed at the previous time instant as the initial guess for the next time instant, the convergence of the Algorithm~4 slows down as time grows.
+Around $t=0.1$, as one approachers the shock in this example, the convergence of the Algorithm~4 breaks down completely: initially the error $\epsilon_{k}$ decreases, however, it never reaches the tolerance of $\epsilon=10^{-4}$ and even begins to increase as iterations continue.

-Obviously the development of shock and the related breakdown of the Algorithm~7 does not mean that the populations stop growing.
-Rather, it is a result of the midpoint approximation of the integral in the equation (\ref{eq:DynamicNU}).
+Obviously, the development of shock and the related breakdown of the Algorithm~4 does not mean that the populations stop growing.
+Rather, it is a result of the midpoint approximation of the integral in the equation (\ref{eq:DynamicNU}) that reduces the problem to the Burgers equation with its well-known shock behavior.
 Keeping that in mind, we see that at least in the early stages of evolution there will emerge a sharp upper bound on the sizes of populations and many populations with the average growth factor will have that size.